auxten/go-sqldb/README.md

 [中文](README-zh.md)

 "Go SQL DB" is a relational database that supports SQL queries for research purposes.
 The main goal is to show the basic principles and key design of a relational database to database enthusiasts.
-Therefore, to easily understand, a lot of tricks but not very rigorous design was adopted, and the amount of code was controlled at about 2000 lines.
+Therefore, to easily understand, a lot of tricks but not very rigorous design was adopted, and the amount of code was controlled at about 2000 lines (including 400 lines of unit tests).

 ## Features